luketurner/my-infra/README.md

 # Personal Infrastructure

-This repository has scripts, config, etc. for operating a self-managed _personal version_ of the container-based infrastructure often used in "cloud native" organizations
+This repository has tools and docs for a container-based "personal infrastructure" stack.

-The end goal is to have a personally owned infrastructure stack that allows me to deploy personal projects quickly and easily.
+The goal is to let you deploy open-source services on your own hardware just as easily as you can deploy them in the cloud.

+There is a deliberate focus on using so-called "cloud-native" tools, including Kubernetes.
+If you want a simple solution, steer clear!
+(Maybe try [Dokku](http://dokku.viewdocs.io/dokku/) instead.)

 ```
 ┌──────────────────────────────────────────────────────────────┐